Bye Bye, GE: Buy the Blue-Chip Stocks of Tomorrow

 August 19, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints with you and giving insight into what’s on our radar.
 Today’s outlook is for the week of August 19, 2019.
-I’ll begin by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll begin by sharing with you what I’m watching and then we’ll hear from Paul.

 Today I’ll cover three major topics.
 The first will be my take on upcoming and recent economic releases.
 Then I’ll highlight my innovation story of the week with our Good News Roundup and then end with the latest performance numbers of our Disruptification Index.
 Let’s begin.